• Skip to content

 Last dates to receive your offer

 You must submit your application in plenty of time for us to assess it, conduct an interview and verify your qualifications.
-We will not make any more offers after the following dates.
+We will not make any more unconditional offers or confirm a course place for you if you initially received a conditional offer after the following dates.

-• If you are applying for your visa from within the UK, the last date to receive your offer is 2 weeks prior to the course start date.
+• If you are applying for your visa from within the UK, the last date to receive your unconditional offer is three weeks before the course start date.

-• If you are applying for your visa from abroad and using a priority service, the last date to receive your offer is 5 weeks prior to the course start date.
+• If you are applying for your visa from abroad and using a priority service, the last date to receive your offer is seven weeks before the course start date.

-• If you are applying for your visa from abroad and no priority service is available, the last date to receive your offer is 7 weeks prior to the course start date.
+• If you are applying for your visa from abroad and no priority service is available, the last date to receive your offer is ten weeks before the course start date.

 Late starts or remote starts